DeltaV-Station/Delta-v/LEGAL.md

 Namespace refers to a subdirectory beginning with `_` indicating the authorship of its contents.

-Code refers to any C# source code files, YML files in `Resources` and any scripts these require such as `Tools`.
+Code refers to any C# source code files and compiled assemblies, YML files in `Resources` and any scripts these may require such as the `Tools` subdirectory.

 ## Copyright